eddie-a-salinas/CA-Hydrology-W210-SP2022/Modeling/ARIMAModeling/README.md

 # ARIMA Modeling

 Note that the python-based analysis can use the docker image created from [Dockerfile](Dockerfile) and the that R-based analyses should use the docker image created from [Dockerfile.RDSNB](Dockerfile.RDSNB).
+Also note that paths to input files and permissions may need to be tweaked if you try to run these.

 ### ARIMA Modeling for the GRACE Data